aspose-words/Aspose.Words-API-References/english/net/aspose.words/textcolumn/_index.md

 ### Remarks

-TextColumn objects are only used to specify columns with custom width and spacing.
-If you want the columns in the document to be of equal width, set TextColumns.[`EvenlySpaced`](../textcolumncollection/evenlyspaced) to true.When a new TextColumn is created it has its width and spacing set to zero.
+**TextColumn** objects are only used to specify columns with custom width and spacing.
+If you want the columns in the document to be of equal width, set TextColumns.[`EvenlySpaced`](../textcolumncollection/evenlyspaced) to **true**.

+When a new **TextColumn** is created it has its width and spacing set to zero.

 ### Examples